kitteltom/probabilistic-energy-forecasting/README.md

 The code in this repository is written for our own preprocessed version of the smart meter data from London households [[3]](#3).
 Therefore, this repository does not provide ready-to-use generic code for probabilistic energy forecasting.
 It is rather meant as supplementary material to my master thesis.

 However, if you want to reuse the models or evaluation scripts for your own project, the minimal requirements for executing scripts are listed in `requirements.txt`.
-Everything is written using Python 3.7.9.
+Everything is written in Python 3.7.9.

 ## Project structure